BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/SmartthingsInstallation.md

 11. The SmartApp is now ready

 ### Install OpenHabDeviceHandler
-1. Locate OpenHabAppV2.groovy in the /target/smartthings/DeviceHandlers Directory.
+1. Locate OpenHabDeviceHandler.groovy in the /target/smartthings/DeviceHandlers Directory.
 2. Open OpenHabDeviceHandler.groovy in an editor (Some program you can use to copy the contents to the clipboard)
 3. Copy the contents to the clipboard
 4. Using the Smartthings developers tools: